virnarula/llvm-project/PROJECT_README.md

 ## Project Details

-- Our memory optomization pass is under `./llvm/lib/Target/NVPTX`.
+- Our memory optomization pass is under `./llvm/lib/Target/NVPTX/`.
+The relevant files are `NVPTXMemOpts.{h, cpp}`.
+- The marker functions we need for our functions can be found under `./llvm/test/Transforms/NVPTXMemOpts/include`
-- Our tests are under `./llvm/test/Transforms/NVPTXMemOpts/`
+- Our tests are under `./llvm/test/Transforms/NVPTXMemOpts/`.
+    - `lit` contains llvm-lit tests for correctness of our transformation.
+You can run the lit tests using `python run_lit.py <test-filename>`.
+    - `cuda` contains many unoptimized cuda kernels we used for our performance testing along with optimized versions for development.
+See instructios below.
-- You can find the NVPTX optimization pipeline under `./llvm/lib/Target/NVPTX/NVPTXTargetMachine.cpp`
+- We have integrated our pass with the NVPTX optimization pipeline under `./llvm/lib/Target/NVPTX/NVPTXTargetMachine.cpp`

-### Running the tests
+### Running non-LIT Tests
-We have not set up automated testing yet.
-For now, you must
+Not all the tests we wrote can be compiled into full CUDA programs.
+The script will let you know when that is the case.
-1. `cd ./llvm/test/Transforms/NVPTXMemOpts`
+1. `cd ./llvm/test/Transforms/NVPTXMemOpts/cuda`
-2. `../../../../build/bin/clang -S --cuda-gpu-arch=sm_35 -emit-llvm ./test.cu`.
-This produces 2 files: `test.ll` & `test-cuda-nvptx64-nvidia-cuda-sm_25.bc`.
-We are only concerend with the `.bc` file as this gives us the generated kernel function.
-3. `../../../../build/bin/llc -march=nvptx64 -mcpu=sm_35 test-cuda-nvptx64-nvidia-cuda-sm_35.bc -o test.ptx` this will compile the kernel function from llvm to ptx.
-4. `nvcc --fatbin test.ptx`, which produces `test.fatbin`
-5. `nvcc -lcuda driver.cpp`
-6. `./a.out`
+2. `python run_cuda_program.py <test_folder>`